-- 1. Euclidean, Jaccard, and Dice with raw count vectors will tend to favor raw frequency over distributional patterns. - 2.
-Euclidean with L2-normed vectors is equivalent to cosine w.r.t. ranking (Manning & Schütze 1999:301). - 3.
+- Euclidean, Jaccard, and Dice with raw count vectors will tend to favor raw frequency over distributional patterns. - 2.
+Euclidean with L2-normed vectors is equivalent to cosine w.r.t. ranking (Manning and Schütze 1999:301). - 3.
 Jaccard and Dice are equivalent w.r.t. ranking. - 4.
 Both L2-norms and probability distributions can obscure differences in the amount/strength of evidence, which can in turn have an effect on the reliability of cosine, normed-euclidean, and KL divergence.
-These shortcomings might be addressed through weighting schemes. - 5.
-Skew is KL but with a preliminary step that gives special credence to the reference distribution.
+These shortcomings might be addressed through weighting schemes.